-And email, needless to say, can be frustrating.
-Especially if your job requires you to monitor a high-volume account, with hundreds of messages flying in and out of your inbox every day.
+Email can be frustrating.
+Especially if your job requires you to monitor a high-volume inbox, with 100+ messages flying in and out of your inbox every day.

 Constant alerts from new emails distract from focused work.
 Plus, it can be difficult to gauge which messages to prioritize and which to revisit later (if at all).